AthithyanR/lab/kubernetes/notes.md

 communicate using the network labels (not completely sure how this works and where its resoluted)

 the standard is to run one container per pod

+**kubectl**

+alias k='kubectl' for ease of use

+k get pods - shows all running pods k get pods -A - shows all running pods across all namespaces

+what is a namespace? (something to group pods into) (one team owns 5 containers they could all be in one namespace)

+k config get-context - shows the current context we are in (note completely sure) - but looks like contexts are the higher most domain in kubernetes there could be multiple contexts that we can switch into a context could has multiple clusters in it